hedyhli/meta-ring/index.md

 *Welcome to the Meta Ring!*

-This is webring for people who enjoys tinkering with their personal websites and writes about it in "meta" pages, like a colophon.
+This is a webring for people who enjoys tinkering with their personal websites and writes about it in "meta" pages, like a colophon.

 Do you have a `/meta` page or even a full-blown changelog?
 Consider adding one!